reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 .. hint::

-    Changes you make in interactivte mode inside a container are restricted to the currently running container.
+    Changes you make in interactive mode inside a container are restricted to the currently running container.
 Each docker run command will spawn a new container instance which only contains what is in the underlying Docker image.